bkthong/vsphere-home-lab/kvm-virsh-steps.md

    dnf install ksmtuned
    systemctl start ksmtuned.service #enabled by default
    ```

+## Add a iscsi data store
+1. Follow steps in iscsi-target/ folder to create the iscssi target on host

+2. Define the iscsi data store on esx11 (and later esc12)
+    - esx11 console
+    - storage -> Adapters -> Software iscsi
+        - Choose enabled (radio button)
+        - Add dynamic target:
+            192.168.122.1 (ip address of host)
+        - REFRESH
+            -> vmhba64 (appears)
+3. Go back to iscsi server (for met targetcli)
+   and update the ACL to allow the esx11 initiator name obtained
+   from the iscsi sofwareware adapter details
+   - need to rescan adapter, i also hit error and needed
+     to logout from esx11 console and relogin
+   - if all goes weel, under "devices" we will see the ISCSI disk appear

+3. Define new data store
+    - name: iscsi-data
+    - device: LIO-*ISCSI*-

+## Update esxi license from VCI
+- Deploying vcsa on esxi free 8u3 hits error.
+- need to update license from VCI comminity

+1. ESX11 console
+2. manage -> licensing --> assign license
+3. enter license key obtained from vci communityo
+   - look for  "VMware vSphere 8 Enterprise Plus for 32 processors"
+4. Assign license

 ## Setting up VCSA on as an embedded appliance on esxi

 > UI and CLI methods available for installint VCSA.
 Here